varigence/docs/bimlflex/03-user-guide/03.01-bimlflex-editors/connection-editor.md

 ## Overview

 The following sections describe the User Interface elements of the **Connection Editor**, and how they are used to author and manage BimlFlex **Connections**.
-Detailed descriptions of each component is also available in the [reference documentation covering connections](xref:bimlflex-reference-documentation-Connections).
+Detailed descriptions of each component is also available in the [reference documentation covering connections](xref:bimlflex-reference-documentation-connection-entity).

 <img
-    src="images/bimlflex-editor-connections.png"
+    src="../../static/img/bimlflex-editor-connections.png"
     class="border-image"
     style="border: 1px solid #CCC;"
     title="Connections Editor"
 />

 > [!NOTE]
-> Detailed descriptions of all **Connection Editor** fields and options are available in the [Reference Documentation](xref:bimlflex-reference-documentation-Connections).
+> Detailed descriptions of all **Connection Editor** fields and options are available in the [Reference Documentation](xref:bimlflex-reference-documentation-connection-entity).

 The **Connection Editor** contains four main tabs that can be used to modify connection details, as well as various properties and settings related to the **Objects** that are associated with the selected connection.